Quraish Shihab: Recognitions and awards

-Quraish has been mentioned as one of 500 the most influential Muslims in the world in 2012 to 2015 by the Royal Islamic Strategic Studies Centre, a research entity affiliated with the Royal Aal al-Bayt Institute for Islamic Thought headquartered in Amman, Jordan.
+Quraish has been mentioned as one of 500 of the most influential Muslims in the world in 2012 to 2015 by the Royal Islamic Strategic Studies Centre, a research entity affiliated with the Royal Aal al-Bayt Institute for Islamic Thought headquartered in Amman, Jordan.
 In 2009, he received the Islamic Book Fair (IBF) Award for his works in writing best-seller books.
 He received Lifetime Achievement Award in the same year from the Department of Islamic Theology of the Islamic State University of Jakarta on 12 November 2009.

 Controversies

 Quraish Shihab issues some fatwas which are considered controversial or too liberal by many Muslims in Indonesia.
-In 1993 and again on December 6 of 2003, he issued a fatwa allowing Muslims to say Merry Christmas to the Christians and published on the Republika daily-newspaper.
+In 1993, and again on December 6 of 2003, he issued a fatwa allowing Muslims to say Merry Christmas to the Christians and published on the Republika daily-newspaper.

 Around the year 2006, he wrote a book titled "Jilbab Pakaian Wanita Muslimah" expressing his long held but controversial view that it is not obligatory for women to wear the hijab (veil), which clashed with opinions of many Islamic scholars.
 In the book he concludes that the verses in the Quran related to women's clothing have various interpretations, and said the legal provisions on the tolerable limit of female's aurah is zhanniy or a conjecture.

-In the program Tafsir Al-Misbah on Metro-TV broadcast on 12 July 2014, Quraish Shihab was accused of saying that Muhammad does not receive a guarantee from God to enter paradise.
-Quraish later clarified by saying Quraish Shihab explained that based on the hadith "no one enters heaven because of his deeds", he stated that the Companions asked "Not even you?".
+In the program Tafsir Al-Misbah on Metro TV broadcast on 12 July 2014, Quraish Shihab was accused of saying that Muhammad does not receive a guarantee from God to enter paradise.
+Quraish later clarified by saying Quraish Shihab explained that based on the hadith "no one enters heaven because of his deeds", he stated that the Companions asked, "Not even you?".
 The Apostle answered, "Neither do I, except for the grace of Allah upon me."
 According to him, good deeds are not the reason for going to heaven but that is God's prerogative.